blockworks-foundation/mango-v4/RELEASING.md

 - Do a verifiable build

-  cargo run -p anchor-cli -- build --verifiable --solana-version 1.14.13 -- --features enable-gpl
+  anchor build --verifiable --solana-version 1.14.13 -- --features enable-gpl

   (or wait for github to finish and create the release)